 The Resource Leveling Process

-Begin your resource leveling process by dividing your project schedule into manageable time intervals, say one day.
+- Divide your project schedule into manageable time intervals, like one day.

-- If any of the resources required by the task scheduled for the next day are not available, reschedule that task to another day when that unavailable resource is available.
+- If any of the resources required by the task scheduled are not available, reschedule that task to another day when that unavailable resource is available.

-But what if two activities are scheduled for the same day and are competing for the same resources, prioritize one of the two activities by deciding which of the two is more important.
+- If two project activities are scheduled for the same day and are competing for the same resources, prioritize one of the two activities by deciding which of the two is more important.

-Different project managers will arrive at distinct answers depending on their resource leveling criteria.
-If you deem activities with negative or zero float as more important or of a higher priority, allocate the scarce resources to the negative- or zero-float task, and relegate the competing task to another time interval, say the next day on your timeline.
+- If you deem activities with negative or zero float as more important or of a higher priority, allocate the scarce resources to the negative- or zero-float task, and relegate the competing task to another time interval.

-Of course, there will be instances when an activity simply may not be rescheduled even if the required resources are unavailable or another task has priority-use of such required resources.
+Of course, there will be instances when an activity simply may not be rescheduled even if the required resources are unavailable or another deliverable has priority-use of such required resources.

 Whenever this happens, you may have no option but to let competing activities remain as scheduled, note the resource insufficiency, and solve the resource constraint some other way.